gsilano/CrazyS/README.md

 CrazyS is an extension of the ROS package [RotorS](https://github.com/ethz-asl/rotors_simulator), aimed to modeling, developing and integrating the [Crazyflie 2.0](https://www.bitcraze.io/crazyflie-2/) nano-quadcopter in the physics based simulation environment Gazebo.

-Such simulation platform allows to understand quickly the behavior of the flight control system by comparing and evaluating different indoor and outdoor scenarios, with details level quite close to reality.
+Such simulation platform allows to understand quickly the behavior of the flight control system by comparing and evaluating different indoor and outdoor scenarios, with a details level quite close to reality.
 The proposed extension expands RotorS capabilities by considering the Crazyflie 2.0 physical model and its flight control system, as well.

 A simple case study is considered (`crazyflie2_hovering_example.launch`) in order to show how the package works and the validity of the employed dynamical model together the control architecture of the quadcopter.

 The code is released under Apache license, thus making it available for scientific and educational activities.

 Below we provide the instructions necessary for getting started.
-See CrazyS' wiki for more instructions and examples (https://github.com/gsilano/CrazyS/wiki).
+See [CrazyS' wiki](https://github.com/gsilano/CrazyS/wiki) for more instructions and examples .

 If you are using this simulator within the research for your publication, please cite:
 ```bibtex